microsoft/OCR-Form-Tools/README.md

 * **Display Name** - The connection display name.
 * **Description** - Your project description.
-* **SAS URL** - The shared access signature (SAS) URL of your Azure Blob Storage container.
+* **SAS URL** - The shared access signature (SAS) URL of your Azure blob storage container.
 To retrieve the SAS URL, open the Microsoft Azure Storage Explorer, right-click your container (note: not the parent storage node), and select Get shared access signature.
 Set the expiry time to some time after you'll have used the service.
 Make sure the Read, Write, Delete, and List permissions are checked, and click Create.
 Then copy the value in the URL section.
 It should have such format: https://<storage account>.blob.core.windows.net/<container name>?<SAS value>.

 ![alt text](docs/images/new-connection.png "New Connection")